RubenCasal/dual_t265_stitching/README.md

 ---

-### `build_stereographic_undistort_map_soft_fov(...)`
+### `build_partial_equirectangular_map`

-Builds a remap (LUT) for stereographic projection, reducing the field of view to suppress edge distortions.
-It uses the intrinsic and distortion parameters of a fisheye camera and creates a mapping from an ideal stereographic projection to distorted fisheye coordinates.
-This allows you to later apply `cv2.remap()` efficiently.

-Internally:
+This method generates an undistortion map to convert a fisheye image into a partial equirectangular projection (ERP), useful for panoramic or wide-angle image processing pipelines.

+Unlike a full ERP that covers 360° horizontally and 180° vertically, this method maps only a selected field of view (`fov_deg`) into a 2D plane, producing a compact and computationally efficient representation.
+The generated remap matrices are intended to be used with `cv2.remap()`.

+**Parameters:**

+* `K_fisheye (np.ndarray)`: The 3x3 intrinsic matrix of the fisheye camera.
+* `D_fisheye (np.ndarray)`: The 4-element distortion coefficients (k1, k2, k3, k4).
+* `output_size (tuple)`: Desired (width, height) of the undistorted image.
+* `fov_deg (tuple)`: Horizontal and vertical field of view in degrees.
+Default is (120, 90).
+* `cx, cy (float, optional)`: Override the camera principal point.
+If not provided, values from `K_fisheye` are used.

+**How it works:**

+* Each output pixel is interpreted as a direction vector on a unit sphere, defined by azimuth (`phi`) and elevation (`theta`) angles.
-* Converts each undistorted pixel to spherical coordinates.
+* These spherical directions are converted to 3D Cartesian coordinates.
+* The direction vectors are projected into the distorted fisheye plane using the inverse of the fisheye projection model.
-* Applies a fisheye distortion model.
+* Distortion is applied analytically using the standard polynomial fisheye model.
-* Computes the corresponding distorted coordinates using the fisheye camera intrinsics.
+* Final distorted coordinates are mapped into pixel coordinates using the intrinsic matrix.

-* Returns two matrices `map_x` and `map_y` used for remapping.
+**Returns:** A tuple of remap matrices `(map_x, map_y)` for `cv2.remap()` to produce the ERP view.

 ---